-In Mewtwo's return, I hope he doesn't just receive the Dr. Mario treatment in that much of his Melee moveset is preserved as DEFAULT, because that would greatly undermine the just representation all of his fans and supporters believe he deserves in a Smash title since Melee.
-He can have a more fine-tuned Disable and Confusion special via Custom movesets, but I'd prefer that these not be part of his default special moveset because their effectiveness has been clearly drained away and For Glory nullifies any customization done to characters.
+With Mewtwo's return, I hope he doesn't just receive the Dr. Mario treatment in that much of his Melee moveset is preserved as DEFAULT, because that would greatly undermine the just representation all of his fans and supporters believe he deserves in a Smash title since Melee.
+He can have a more fine-tuned Disable and Confusion special via Custom movesets, but I'd prefer that these NOT be part of his default special moveset because their effectiveness has been clearly drained away from memories of Melee and not to mention that modes like "For Glory" nullifies any customization done to characters.
 His Final Smash will very likely be one of his Mega Forms (maybe a random pick of either?), but the return appearance of Final Smash trophies and the Mega Mewtwo X and Y trophy shown during the Nintendo Direct could invalidate this possibility and would instead bestow perhaps Mewtwo's signature move, Psystrike as his Final Smash instead?

 The developers have Mewtwo's return set for Spring 2015, so they have plenty of time to get him right and in much better form than his Melee days.
 Although Mewtwo's 'supposed' splash screen wasn't quite the same as the others, I was surprised it wasn't instead "Mewtwo Strikes Back!!" (like everyone predicted which appropriately references his first movie appearance) instead of "Mewtwo is on the way!!"
 Granted the character is still in production, and there could be an associative intro cutscene movie along with it, but c'mon the tagline sounds better when it references the movie. lol

-); however, I still have quite a few cubicle drawings that need cleaning.
+); however, I still have quite a few cubicle drawings that need cleaning, so I may postpone those briefly.
 This news certainly helped bolster some motivation in me at least.
 Recently the 'R' button on my 3DS became unresponsive, possibly due to dust and residue accumulation underneath (caused by intensive Super Smash Bros.
 3DS play sessions), so I had to send it back to Nintendo for repairs.
 Do hope that all the problems are fixed and I'll be more careful when I resume smashing, but in the meantime I have plenty of other stuff to occupy myself on.